albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ### 2.2 Add Rules

-Now we must allow some port
+Now we must allow some port.

 **I dont know exactly what is this port haha, just allow it**
 ```